In the spirit of St. Patrick’s Day, we taken a look at the significance of the shamrock.

 St. Patrick’s Story

-Firstly, St. Patrick was not actually Irish.
-He was probably kidnapped in 403 AD at the age of 16 by an Irish raiding party of pirates somewhere along the west coast of Britain, most likely Wales or Scotland.
+Did you know that Patrick was not actually Irish?
+He was presumably kidnapped in 403 AD at the age of 16 by an Irish raiding party of pirates somewhere along the west coast of Britain, most likely Wales or Scotland.

 The story goes that St. Patrick was brought to Ireland and was sold as a slave.
 He worked at a sheep farm in the Slemish Mountains in County Antrim, ensuring the lambs were not attacked by foxes or wild dogs overnight.